About Mindful Meadows

 Md.
 Hamidur Rahman

-Hamidur combines his background as a marine engineer and former marine engineering lecturer with deep expertise in permaculture design and systems thinking.
-He is a certified permaculture designer and teacher, currently studying MSc in Psychology and Islamic Counselling at the International Open University.
+Hamidur Rahman is a marine engineer, former marine engineering lecturer, certified permaculture designer and teacher, and holder of a Diploma in Islamic Studies.
+He is currently pursuing an MSc in Psychology and Islamic Counselling at the International Open University.

 His work focuses on: